Sean Fleming (gridiron football)

-Sean Fleming (born March 19, 1970) is a former professional Canadian football placekicker and punter.
-Fleming was drafted sixth overall by the Canadian Football League's Edmonton Eskimos out of the University of Wyoming in the 1992 CFL Draft.
+Sean Fleming (born March 19, 1970) is a Canadian former professional football placekicker and punter.
+Fleming was selected sixth overall by the Canadian Football League (CFL)'s Edmonton Eskimos out of the University of Wyoming in the 1992 CFL draft.
 He attended Vancouver College when he was in high school.

 Fleming played sixteen seasons in the Canadian Football League, all with the Eskimos.
 He is a four-time CFL West Division All-Star (twice named CFL All-Star) and three-time Eskimos nominee for Most Outstanding Canadian.
 He has played in five Grey Cups, winning three, and was named the 81st Grey Cup's Most Valuable Canadian.
 He kicked the game-winning field goal in overtime for the Eskimos in the 93rd Grey Cup.
 Fleming holds the Eskimos' records for points (2,571), field goals (553), converts (713), punts (1,264), punt yardage (52,957) and kickoff yardage (69,973).
 Fleming was inducted into the club's Wall of Honour in 2011.